 Attack vectors are getting more sophisticated every day.
 The significant increase in fileless based attacks is on the rise, with 77% of successful attacks now using fileless exploits (PeerLyst) to evade traditional signature based AntiVirus (AV) software.
+PowerShell attack prevention is an essential tool in the fight against all cyberattacks.
 Fileless based PowerShell attacks are now the preferred weapon of choice for many of these attacks because it provides a number of techniques for bypassing existing security.
 Not least of all, the ability to run directly in memory and remotely download payloads.

 Traditional security products cannot prevent PowerShell attacks because they use ineffective signature based techniques.
 Since the PowerShell is a core part of the operating system, can be easily obfuscated and bypasses application whitelisting, attack scripts can easily evade detection.